CELTA Courses Adelaide

-The Adelaide Teacher Training Center has conducted University of Cambridge CELTA courses since 1992 .
+The Adelaide Teacher Training Centre has conducted University of Cambridge CELTA courses since 1992 .

 The Cambridge CELTA (Certificate in Teaching English to Speakers of Other Languages) is an international TEFL / TESL / TEFOL / TESOL / ELT training certificate course.
 Over 9,000 people a year participate in CELTA courses in approved centres in countries all over the world.
-All the successful participants receive a Certificate for Teaching English from Cambridge University .
+All the successful participants receive a Certificate for Teaching English from the University of Cambridge.

-The CELTA Certificate is administered through University of Cambridge ESOL Examinations and is moderated by assessors inducted by Cambridge University ensuring high standards worldwide.
+The CELTA certificate is administered through University of Cambridge ESOL Examinations and is moderated by assessors from the University of Cambridge ensuring high standards worldwide.

 - Every centre must undergo an annual inspection to be registered to run courses.

-- An outside assessor inducted and approved by Cambridge assesses every course run by a centre.
+- An outside assessor approved by Cambridge assesses every course run by the centre.

 - Courses provide expert instruction in methodology and language analysis by Cambridge approved trainers.